open-feature/spec/specification/glossary.md

 ### Feature Flag SDK

-The libraries used by Application Author to implement feature flags in their application or service.
+The libraries used by the Application Author to implement feature flags in their application or service.
 The interfaces defined in these libraries adhere to the Feature Flag API.

 ### Feature Flag API